 Am I entitled to a divorce?

-You are entitled to a divorce if your marriage has “irretrievably broken down”.
+- You are entitled to a divorce if your marriage has “irretrievably broken down”.
 This is the only ground upon which a divorce can be obtained in English law.

-You can show that your marriage has irretrievably broken down by proving one of the following five facts:
+- You can show that your marriage has irretrievably broken down by proving one of the following five facts:

-What constitutes “unreasonable behaviour”?
+What constitutes “behaviour”?

-How do I go about getting a divorce?
+How do I get a divorce?

 I married abroad.
 Can the English Court grant me a divorce?

 It is not the place of the marriage that determines which country’s Courts can grant a divorce.
-Broadly speaking, you will be able to issue a divorce petition in England or Wales if either you or your husband/wife lives in England or Wales.
+Broadly speaking, you will be able to issue a divorce petition in England or Wales if either you or your spouse lives in England or Wales.
 Complications may arise if either of you has only recently moved to England and Wales after living abroad or if either of you spends part of your time in England and Wales and the rest of your time abroad.

+If you and your spouse live in different countries or have substantial links with more than one country, it is possible that more than one country’s Courts can grant a divorce.
+If so, you should contact us as a matter of urgency.
 When there is a dispute as to which country’s Courts have jurisdiction, it is usually the Court in which the divorce petition was first issued that will take the divorce forward and will have jurisdiction relating to matrimonial finances.
 The law relating to dividing assets and finances on divorce varies from country to country, so it may be necessary to issue your petition swiftly.

-It is sometimes the case that husbands/wives take offence if they think a divorce petition is unfair to them.
-It is usually possible to agree the wording of a petition so that the divorce can take place without offence being given.
+- It is sometimes the case that spouses take offence if they think a divorce petition is unfair to them.
+It is usually possible to agree on the wording of a petition so that the divorce can take place without offence being given.
 If allegations of unreasonable behaviour are made it is open to the person receiving the divorce petition (the Respondent) to deny the allegations but not defend the divorce.